JovaniPink/kickstarter-analysis/README.md

 - [ ] Go Back to the data set
 - [ ] Finish the questions of analysis
 - [ ] Really think of the questions of analysis
+- [ ] How to Manage and Release Excel files on GitHub: A Primer (Part I): https://www.xltrail.com/blog/how-to-manage-and-release-excel-files-on-github-part1

 ## Contributing